junghs1040/2021_AI_Robot_Hackathon/README.md

 #### These problems can be solved with Fully-Automatic Serving Robot.
 ## 2. Features
+d2c means that "delivery to(2) customer", we are developing the delivery and serving robot.

 the robot uses the usb camera to detect the object(bowl). we use YOLOv3-tiny to detect the object